JumpStart is a self-paced, online technology course for the thoughtful educator.

 Next, you’ll review your project checklist to understand the requirements of your hands-on project.
 For most projects, an advanced option has been added to offer extra challenge to those who master the process easily.

-Then it’s time to dig into your hands-on project.
-You’ll watch a series of step-by-step video tutorials to learn how to do it.
+After that, it’s time to dig into your hands-on project.
+You’ll use the pedagogy from the reading to design instructional materials and watch a series of video tutorials to learn the tech.

 When your project is complete, you’ll share it in a blog post.
 A sample blog, with all 10 modules complete, is provided to help you get a clear picture of what your final project should look like.